AkstonCap/swapService/README.md

   - `ACTION_RETRY_COOLDOWN_SEC` between attempts.
 - Processed state is persisted; items are only marked processed after a successful outcome.
 - Solana transfers include confirmation attempts.
+ - If all refund attempts fail:
+   - USDC→USDD path: the remaining refundable amount (after the last attempt's flat fee) is moved from the vault USDC token account to a self-owned quarantine USDC token account.
+   - USDD→USDC path: the remaining refundable USDD is moved from the treasury to a self-owned Nexus USDD quarantine account.
+   - In both cases, a JSON line is written to `FAILED_REFUNDS_FILE` for manual inspection.

 ## Optional Public Heartbeat (Free, On-Chain)
 The service can update a Nexus Asset’s mutable field `last_poll_timestamp` after each poll cycle.
 Anyone can read this on-chain to determine whether the service is online.